When & How to Register

 Academic Withdrawal Policy - Students withdrawing after the add/drop period through 60% of the course will receive a W grade.
 Students withdrawing after 60% of the course will receive an automatic grade of F. Failure to submit notice of withdrawal may result in a failing grade and financial liability.
 Discussion with a faculty member is NOT proper notification of change.

 Audits - Students may register for courses on an audit basis.
 With an audit registration, the student may participate in class work, but is not required to take examinations.
 An audit registrant should know, however, that state departments of education do not accept for certification or other purposes any course taken on an audit basis.
 An audit registrant is required to pay full tuition for the course.
-Registration status may not be changed beyond the second day.
+Registration status may not be changed beyond the add/drop period.